Ohio voters reject measure that would have made it harder to change constitution

 West said the scanner problems didn't cause any delays and all of the scanners were working properly.
 Summit County had similar scanner problems, but those were handled early in the day.

 The turnout for this election was higher than anticipated.
-Some Republicans officeholders had said they expected the attention on Issue 1 would drive up turnout.
+Some Republican officeholders had said they expected the attention on Issue 1 would drive up turnout.

 Even so, the weekend before early voting began, Republican Secretary of State Frank LaRose, a primary backer of Issue 1, said he "wouldn't be surprised" if turnout was similar to last year's legislative primary.
 The turnout in that August 2022 vote was 7.9% statewide.